dev-danilosilva/lambda_py/README.md

 Set of lazily evaluated python functions.

-Started to write those functions while studying some lambda calculus.
-While reading some books, I'm writing some functions in this module.
+I'm writing some functions in this module while reading some lambda calculus books.